dani-h/Simple-Require-Implementation/README.md

 Simple-Require-Implementation
 =============================

-A simple, synchronous, implementation of require
+A minimal, synchronous, implementation of require in Javascript